-The Ministry of Municipality and Environment (MME)'s Department of Animal Resources is the entity in charge of animal control and veterinary supervision and treatment of animal diseases.
+The Ministry of Environment and Climate Change (MOECC)'s Department of Animal Resources is the entity in charge of animal control and veterinary supervision and treatment of animal diseases.
 The Department issues import permits, and oversees the exportation, transfer and transit of pets across borders.

 There is licensing system for cats and dogs in Qatar.